ashpursglove/ashs_construction_calculator/README.md

 - No subscriptions
 - No telemetry
 - No popups asking if you’re enjoying the experience
-- Deterministic maths over “smart” estimates
+- Deterministic maths over optimism
 - UI that stays out of your way

-This tool exists because real projects need numbers **now**, not after logging in, syncing, or negotiating with a dashboard.
+This tool exists because real projects need numbers **now**, not after logging in, syncing, or negotiating with a dashboard that thinks everything is a KPI.

 ---